Fire service features for buildings, structures and premises shall comply with this chapter.

 3.In facilities where emergency responder radio coverage is required and such systems, components or equipment required could have a negative impact on the normal operations of that facility, the fire code official shall have the authority to accept an automatically activated emergency responder radio coverage system.

 Existing buildings shall be provided with approved radio coverage for emergency responders as required in Chapter 11.

-The building shall be considered to have acceptable emergency responder radio coverage when signal strength measurements in 95 percent of all areas on each floor of the building meet the signal strength requirements in Sections 510.4.1.1 and 510.4.1.2.
+The building shall be considered to have acceptable emergency responder communications enhancement system coverage when signal strength measurements in 95 percent of all areas on each floor of the building meet the signal strength requirements in Sections 510.4.1.1 through 510.4.1.3.

-The fire code official shall maintain a document providing the specific technical information and requirements for the emergency responder radio coverage system.
-This document shall contain, but not be limited to, the various frequencies required, the location of radio sites, effective radiated power of radio sites, and other supporting technical information.
+The fire code official shall maintain a document providing the specific technical information and requirements for the emergency responder communications coverage system.
+This document shall contain, but not be limited to, the various frequencies required, the location of radio sites, the effective radiated power of radio sites, the maximum propagation delay in microseconds, the applications being used and other supporting technical information necessary for system design.

-Emergency responder radio coverage systems shall be provided with standby power in accordance with Section 604.
-The standby power supply shall be capable of operating the emergency responder radio coverage system for a duration of not less than 24 hours.
+Emergency responder radio coverage systems shall be provided with dedicated standby batteries or provided with 2-hour standby batteries and connected to the facility generator power system in accordance with Section 1203.
+The standby power supply shall be capable of operating the emergency responder radio coverage system at 100-percent system capacity for a duration of not less than 12 hours.